dedeswim/vits-robustness-torch/README.md

-# Adversarially Robust Vision Transformers
+# A *Light* Recipe to Train Robust Vision Transformers

-Repository for the *Adversarially Robust Vision Transformers* paper.
-It contains both the code and the checkpoints of 22 models from the paper relative to 4 different datasets.
+Repository for the paper **A *Light* Recipe to Train Robust Vision Transformers***.
+It contains both the code and the checkpoints of 22 models from the paper relative to 5 different datasets.

 ## Abstract